Art + Music Talks

 Margel Hinder (1906–95) initially worked in woodcarving in the 1930s but by the early 1950s she shifted to an abstract sculptural language that explored form, space, light and movement.
 She created commanding kinetic works whose slow rotations encapsulate a sense of the world in perpetual motion.

-Wednesday 12 May 11am – The Art Song (Dr Paul Smith DCA, BMus (Hons), Lecturer of Music, University of New England)
+Wednesday 12 May 11am – The Art Song (Dr Paul Smith DCA, BMus (Hons), Senior Lecturer of Music, University of New England)

 The Art Song explores the development of art song culture across the 19th and 20th centuries.
 Art songs exist in a unique position within the medium of vocal music as they cross over at different times with folk song traditions and operatic conventions while also carving out their own techniques of common practice.
 Different countries in Europe have parallel traditions of art song such as the French mélodie and the German lied which will be compared.
 While art songs are considered a predominantly historical form, aspects of art song culture have also morphed into contemporary song forms, especially connections to the idea of ‘confession’.
 The talk will also examine some recent research that has revealed hidden communities of women song writers in Germany who, although not canonised, were highly prolific professional composers during the romantic period.
-The Art Song is a music talk part of Blush Opera’s Fantasy Song & Arias performance at The Joan on Saturday 29 May at 7.30pm.
+The Art Song is associated with Blush Opera’s Fantasy Song & Arias performance at The Joan on Saturday 29 May at 7.30pm.

 “One of Australia’s most significant artists, Margaret Preston, was a key figure in the development of modern art in Sydney from the 1920s to the 1950s.
 Renowned for her paintings and woodcuts of local landscapes and native flora, she was an outspoken public voice on Australian culture and championed a distinctly Australian style, based on the principles and motifs of modernist, Aboriginal and Asian art.” – Art Gallery of New South Wales